 There are a number of modalities that Sports Massage Therapists use.
-Below are descriptions of a few that we offer.
+Below are descriptions of a few that I offer.

 Not your traditional Thai massage at all!
 The therapist uses their feet and legs to put you through some pregame stretches to lengthen muscles, increase range of motion and assist in preventing event injury.
 You get to stay fully clothed here (loose fitting clothing works best), so it’s also a great technique for someone new to massage styles but looking for a passive stretch, like a private yoga class.

 This modality is great for pregame massage and for postgame maintenance if you have another event coming up quickly.